liteljaime/junior-infra-task/notes.md

       step learning curve for configurations

-      Can be complex to manage when set up with an operator because it becomesquite monolithic. this callenge can be solved by deploying diferrent config maps for each namespace.
+      Can be complex to manage when set up with an operator because it becomes quite monolithic. this callenge can be solved by deploying diferrent config maps for each namespace.

 In the other hand, this shortage in the numers of metrics collected can be seen as a good point as it forces administrator to think throughfully and narrow down the metrics that are needed for monitoring without just setting metrics that will serve no purpose.